What is Chardonnay? 5 Things to Know

 The more structured wine stands up better to hearty food choices like veal chops with mushroom, roasted squash, and cheddar cheese.
 It's also delicious with creamy pasta dishes or roasted chicken.

-Unoaked Chardonnay pairs well with lighter dishes like lightly cooked shellfish, creamy vegetable soups, or white meat dishes.
+Unoaked Chardonnay pairs well with lighter dishes like lightly cooked shellfish, creamy vegetable soups, chicken breast, white fish, seafood, and vegetables.
+Chardonnay food pairings are pretty much endless, which is one more reason to love this white wine.